jpnt/linux-kernel-config/NOTES.md

 * Use `lsusb -t` to display kernel drivers used by USB devices.

+* Use `ls -l /sys/dev/*/*/device/driver` to try and grab more device drivers information.

 * Look for files related to drivers or hardware within the `Documentation` directory of the kernel source.

 ---